-DICKIE, veteran tunesmith Dick Prall, has taken his wares and shared them with violinist Kristina Priceman to create a collection of dark, gorgeous, and oft-times moony sing-alongs.
-The self-titled record comes in like a bellowing newborn, but settles into a pace of dynamic ebb and flow as it ages and ends with a Roy Orbison-styled recount of hopeful love that never bleeds into the saccharine.
+DICKIE, veteran tunesmith Dick Prall, has created a collection of dark, gorgeous, and oft-times moony sing-alongs on his fifth full-length release.
+Now brandishing the childhood moniker his recently-passed mother had given him, the self-titled record comes in like a bellowing newborn, but settles into a pace of dynamic ebb and flow as it ages and ends with a Roy Orbison-styled recount of hopeful love that never bleeds into the saccharine.